thekubebuddy/Kubernetes/PAGE2.md

 kubectl version # On master also
 ```

-### 3.Network Policies in k8s
+### 3. Network Policies in k8s
-1. Network policies allows pods to allow or deny traffic with the cluster
+* Network policies allows pods to allow or deny traffic with the cluster
-2. NetworkPolicy uses selectors to apply rules to pods within the cluster
+* NetworkPolicy uses selectors to apply rules to pods within the cluster
-3. NetworkPolicy is supported by plugin called ["canal"](https://docs.projectcalico.org/v3.5/getting-started/kubernetes/installation/hosted/canal/canal.yaml)
+* NetworkPolicy is supported by plugin called ["canal"](https://docs.projectcalico.org/v3.5/getting-started/kubernetes/installation/hosted/canal/canal.yaml)